-DAVID DICARLO, represented by LEE LITIGATION GROUP, PLLC, filed suit in State of New York on 2019-04-02 alleging that BEST WESTERN INTERNATIONAL INC. website www.bestwestern.com is not accessible using the following testing standard(s): WCAG 2.1, Section 508.
+DAVID DICARLO, represented by LEE LITIGATION GROUP, PLLC, filed suit in State of New York on April 2, 2019 alleging that BEST WESTERN INTERNATIONAL INC. website www.bestwestern.com is not accessible using the following testing standard(s): WCAG 2.1, Section 508.
+BEST WESTERN INTERNATIONAL INC. is in the Hotel, Restaurant and Leisure industry.

 Defendant’s policy and practice of denying the blind access to the Website, including the goods and services offered by Defendant through the Website.
 Due to Defendant’s failure and refusal to remove access barriers to the Website, blind individuals have been and are being denied equal access to the Hotel’s online booking and reservation service, as well as to the numerous goods, services and benefits offered to the public through the Website.